zainabm27/Bina-insight/README.md

 </p>

 # Bina Insight
 **Bina Insight** is an AI-powered rural market intelligence prototype for entrepreneurs in rural UAE communities such as **Al Qua'a, Al Ain**.

 It helps local entrepreneurs decide what to build using evidence instead of guesswork.
-Instead of manually reviewing hundreds of survey responses, Bina Insight automatically standardizes, analyzes, and ranks community needs, allowing decision-makers to identify high-priority opportunities in minutes.
+The system collects community demand data, cleans it, analyzes opinions with multilingual NLP / keyword sentiment logic, converts the results into business metrics, and displays recommendations in an interactive bilingual dashboard.

+The system deploys on **Streamlit Cloud for free** and runs without any model download using the default keyword sentiment mode.
+The demo uses synthetic data generated to reflect known characteristics of rural Al Ain communities.
+The pipeline is designed to be re-run immediately with real survey responses using the CSV upload feature.

 ## 1. Problem